fanteastick/quartz-test/content/hobbies/cool things online/Docker best practices.md

 Refer to [Processes](https://12factor.net/processes) under _The Twelve-factor App_ methodology to get a feel for the motivations of running containers in such a stateless fashion.

 Avoid installing extra or unnecessary packages just because they might be nice to have.
-For example, you don’t need to include a text editor in a database image.
+For example, you don't need to include a text editor in a database image.

 When you avoid installing extra or unnecessary packages, your images have reduced complexity, reduced dependencies, reduced file sizes, and reduced build times.